syncfusion-content/uwp-docs/uwp/Docking/Getting-Started.md

 ## Set Header for the Children

-`SfDockingManger` provides an AttachedProperty `Header`, that helps to set the header for a child window.
-Set the Header Property value as “Solution Explorer” for the first child and repeat the same procedure for the remaining children with values "Toolbox", “Properties”, ”Output” and ”Start Page”.
+`SfDockingManager` provides an attached property `Header`, that helps to set the header for a child window.
+Set the Header Property value as “Solution Explorer” for the first child and repeat the same procedure for the remaining children with values "ToolBox", "Properties", "Output" and "Start Page".

 {% tabs %}